pingcap/tidb-dev-guide/src/understand-tidb/transaction.md

 }
 ```

-These are common interfaces the transaction will provide, for example `Commit` will be used to commit the current ongoing transaction.
-The transaction is considered ongoing before the `commit` operations is triggered.
-The two phase commit processing will be used to commit a transaction and it will finally become committed or aborted.
+These are common interfaces the transaction will provide.
+For example, `Commit` will be used to commit the current ongoing transaction.
+The transaction is considered ongoing before the `Commit` operation is triggered.
+The two-phase commit processing will be used to commit a transaction and it will finally become committed or aborted.

 [LazyTxn](https://github.com/pingcap/tidb/blob/af70762cd52519f025daa5e869ba37465a7fb311/session/txn.go#L50) is a wrapper of the transaction implementations, when the SQL statements are executed using a stand-alone session context, `LazyTxn` will be used to do things like：
 - Return the memory buffer for write.